 Conclusion

 Dialoguing with the figure art of Currin, Sherman, and Karhroody from a biblical perspective, we are illuminated to the principle that the façade of wealth cannot define a person.
 Rather, trusting in God is necessary for a flourishing self.
-We are given an awareness of the instability of inventing the self according to expectations of media and society.
+We are given an awareness of the instability of inventing the self according to the expectations of media and society.
 The answer for a rich, grounded identity is found in Christ.
 We are also enlightened to the inherent dignity and beauty of the human form, which is a masterful, wonderful design by God.
 The body is not only practical and important, but also beautiful and essential for being human in creation and redemption.
 And thus, we ought to honor and treat it as such.

 References